Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Appendix

-The first two terms are similar as in the asymptotic expansion of Landweber-Fridman regularization for linear inverse problems, and their bounds are rather standard in this literature \citep[see][for a comparison]{florens2012}.
+The first two terms are similar as in the asymptotic expansion of LF regularization for linear inverse problems, and their bounds are rather standard in this literature \citep[see][for a comparison]{florens2012}.
 By contrast, the terms in $III$ and $IV$ come from the nonlinearity of the inverse problem in our framework.
-Notice that, as a matter of fact, these latter terms are identically zero when the ill-posed inverse problem is linear.
+These latter terms are identically zero when the ill-posed inverse problem is linear.
 To control these terms, we use the main result provided in Proposition \ref{prop:koper}.

 Let $\delta_n$ and $\gamma_n$ to be defined as in Assumption \ref{ass:rateconv}.
 We start by considering the term in $I$.
 Because of the source condition in Assumption \ref{ass:sourcecond}, we have that